PLC-Programmer/PLC-Programmer.github.io/(0) Scala glossary.md

 ------

+bsp = Build Server Protocol: a bsp configuration file (_scala.json_) makes a compiled Scala project also available for other IDEs (Integrated development environments) and build tools, where this file is then to be imported

 $ coursier = "cs" = application and artifact manager to install Scala applications and setup your Scala development environment: https://get-coursier.io/, https://get-coursier.io/docs/cli-overview

 ~.jar = Java Archive file